cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

     * The lane information is used to decide to which transaction list the Tx will be added
 * Broadcast flow:
   * Higher-priority lanes get to be gossiped first, and gossip within a lane is still in FIFO order.
+  * We will need a warning about channels sharing the send queue at p2p level (will need data early on to see if this is a problem for lanes in practice
   * [Rough description]: we need to extend the loop in the broadcast goroutine.
 Several channels now, not just one
     * To decide
       * if we're going for (simpler) solution where with max 2 lanes,